Gkemon/health-apps-and-device-summary/README.md

 # All health app and device data summery

 ## Integrated apps:
 1) Google fit.
-(Fully done and fetching users steps and heart data from Google fit API)
+(Fully done and fetching users steps and heart data from Google fit API But there is a note from [Google team](https://developers.google.com/fit/android)
+>Note: The Fit Android API has been deprecated as of May 11, 2022 and will be turned down at the end of 2024.
+See the Fit Android API to Health Connect migration guide for instructions on which API or platform to migrate to.
+For a comparison of Health Connect with the Fit Android and Fitbit Web APIs, see the Health Connect comparison guide.
+To learn more about Health Connect and integrate with the API, see the Health Connect documentation.

+As most of the devices and health apps are not adopting it right now and my region and device is not supporting Health Connect App so I can't implement it.

 2) Huawei Health.
 (Partially done and waiting for API key approval from Huawei Developer Console and it might 3-7 days)
 3) Samsung Health.
 (Not implemented as for now Samsung is stopping sharing all health data.
 Reference is [here](https://developer.samsung.com/health/android/data/guide/process.html) and it says
 >We are currently going through an update to better support our partners.
 For that reason, we will not be accepting any applications for the Partner Apps Program at this time.